AkashFulari/JSCode-Minifier/README.md

 This will generate a minified and obfuscated version of your library in the `dist` directory.

-### 6. Test Your Mibified Library/Code
+### 6. Test Your Minified Library/Code
-Create an index.html file to include your minified library and use the exported class.
+Create an `index.html` file to include your minified library and use the exported class.

     <!DOCTYPE html>
     <html lang="en">